Physical Education

 Pupils are taught in single gender ability groups.

-Girls’ activities: Netball, Football, Gymnastics, Touch Rugby, Badminton, Health & Fitness.
+Girls’ activities: Netball, Football, Touch Rugby, Badminton, Basketball, Health & Fitness.

 Boys’ activities: Basketball, Football, Gymnastics, Touch Rugby, Badminton, Health & Fitness.